FCO Letter June 2014

 Burma Team, Foreign & Commonwealth Office

-There are hundreds of political prisoners remaining in jail and people are continuing to be arrested for their peaceful political activities.
+There are still political prisoners in jail and people continue to be arrested for their peaceful political activities.
 Repressive laws are still being used to intimidate and arrest activists.
 One political prisoners is one too many.

 No political prisoner should be left behind in jail.